Manikantan16/Candidate-Registration-Form-using-Python-Tkinter/README.md

    <b>Reset: </b><br/>
        The "Reset" button will clear all the fields.

- <b>2nd Step: Enter the Student Registration Details:</b> <br/>
+ <b>2nd Step: Enter the Candidate Enrollment Details:</b> <br/>

-  <b>Add Student:</b> <br/>
+  <b>Add Candidate:</b> <br/>
-          key in the "Student Name" <br/>
+          key in the "Candidate Name" <br/>
           Select the "Gender" <br/>
           Enter the "Email Id" <br/>
           Enter the "Mobile" <br/>
           Select the desired "Course" <br/>
           Enter the "Fees" <br/>
-    and click "Add" Student details will be added and displayed in the list/treeview below.
+    and click "Add" Candidate details will be added and displayed in the list/treeview below.

    <b>Update: </b><br/>
-       Select a student from the list, update the necessary details, and click "Update."
-The student's information will be updated and reflected in the list/ treeview below.<br/>
+       Select a candidate from the list, update the necessary details, and click "Update."
+The Candidate's information will be updated and reflected in the list/ treeview below.<br/>

    <b>Delete: </b><br/>
-       Select a student from the list and click "Delete."
+       Select a candidate from the list and click "Delete."
 A confirmation message will appear asking whether you want to delete the record.
-If you choose "Yes," the student's details will be deleted.
+If you choose "Yes," the candidate's details will be deleted.
 If you choose "No," the details will remain, and the list/treeview will be displayed again.<br/>

    <b>Reset: </b><br/>
        The "Reset" button will clear all the fields.